2020-06-22.jpg

 Since 2009, Ebony has worked with more than 100 justice-oriented organizations through her consulting practice Betty's Daughter Arts Collaborative.
 In 2020, she established Jupiter Performance Studio as a space to practice and perform Black diasporic, spiritual, and cultural traditions.
 Golden’s performance art oeuvre venerates the everyday rituals of southern Black folks as witnessed in the site-specific ceremonies and visual poems she devises, choreographs and directs.

-Golden holds degrees in poetry from Texas A & M University (B.A.) and American University (M.F.A.), and in Performance Studies ( M.A.) from New York University.
+Golden holds an M.A. from New York University, an M.F.A. from American University, and a B.A. from Texas A&M University.
+She is the founder of Jupiter Performance Studio, a hub for the development, exploration, and production of diasporic Black performance traditions, as well as Betty's Daughter Arts Collaborative, a cultural consultancy.
 She has served as an entrepreneurship fellow at Princeton University, a visiting Associate Professor of Performance and Performance Studies in Pratt’s graduate program and a visiting lecturer at Eugene Lang College of Liberal Arts at New School, among other institutions.
 She is a proud member of the United Order of Tents-Diretha Tent #35, Stage Directors and Choreographers Society, and serves on the board of directors for Double Edge Theatre.
+Learn more about what Ebony is up to by visiting bettysdaughterarts.com, jupiterperformancestudio.com or via instagram @ebonynoellegolden.
+Photo Credit: Melisa Cardona

 I make art that is wholly about liberation.
 My liberation, the liberation of oppressed peoples, the liberation of spirit.
 Liberation is a precarious, dangerous, and awesomely terrifying pursuit, yet I am dedicated to this journey, as so many folks have been before me.